 Other staff in the Centre that are available to assist students are the Student Support Officer, 1×1.0 FTE, 1×1.0 FTE Student Travel Officer (Away From Base program) and 1×1.0 FTE Indigenous Tutor Assistance Scheme Officer (ITAS).
-Two $\times 1.0$ FTE Administrative Officers are also available (within their other day-to-day key responsibilities and accountabilities), to assist students with photocopying, printing, computing assistance, booking out of laptop computers and any other general enquiries student may have to help them through their studies.
+Two x 1.0 FTE Administrative Officers are also available (within their other day-to-day key responsibilities and accountabilities), to assist students with photocopying, printing, computing assistance, booking out of laptop computers and any other general enquiries student may have to help them through their studies.

-Strategies to improve the cultural competency of staff and/or to ensure the university offers a culturally safe and enriching environment
+Strategies to improve the cultural competency of staff and/or to ensure the university offers a culturally safe and enriching environment three-tiered cultural awareness training, grouped under the Intercultural Cross-Capability Framework (ICCF), consisting of:

 The Indigenous Cross-Cultural Capability Framework (ICCF) has been a strong foundation for expanding Aboriginal knowledges and perspectives amongst staff and students.
-Curtin University provides a three-tiered cultural awareness training, grouped under the Intercultural Cross-Capability Framework (ICCF), consisting of:
+Curtin University provides a